 Final Planting Date- The date for the insured crop by which the crop must initially be planted in order to be insured for the full production guarantee or amount of insurance per acre.
 Crops planted after the final plant date are considered in the “late planting period.”

 Late Planting Period- The period that begins the day after the final planting date for the insured crop.
 For acreage planted during the late planting period, coverage is reduced.
-The length of the late planting period varies by crop.
-In most cases it is as follows:
+The length of the late planting period varies by crop and county.
+In most cases, it is as follows:

 Corn: 20 days